 The TEACH grant is a federal grant for students who are pursuing coursework needed to begin a career in teaching.
 Recipients of the TEACH grant must complete four years of teaching in a high-need field at a low-income school.
 Failure to complete the service requirements will result in the conversion of the grant to an unsubsidized loan.
 Interested students should contact their financial aid counselor to see if they are eligible for the grant.

-he Access Missouri Grant is a State-sponsored program for all undergraduate Missouri residents enrolled full-time at a Missouri college or university with a 2.5 cumulative GPA or higher.
-The student’s FAFSA must be processed no later than March 31 to have their eligibility reviewed by the State.
+The Access Missouri Grant is a State-sponsored program for all undergraduate Missouri residents enrolled full-time at a Missouri college or university with a 2.5 cumulative GPA or higher.
+The student’s FAFSA must be processed no later than February 1 to have their eligibility reviewed by the State.
 Access Missouri Grant Awards are not finalized until Fontbonne receives official notification from the State as to each student’s award status; therefore, the amount on your award letter is an estimate until final regulations are passed.